solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 execution context.
 The following approach seems the best.

 *Passing the application fees in the instruction for each account and validating in the dapp*.
-A `PayApplicationFee` instruction is like irrevocable transfer instruction and will do the transfer even if the transaction fails.
+A `PayApplicationFee` instruction is like infallible transfer instruction and will do the transfer even if the transaction fails.
 A new instruction `CheckApplicationFee` will check if the application fee for an account has been paid.

     1. High degree of flexibility for programs (**++**)